 Weather Station Maintenance Guidelines

 Routinely inspect your weather station to make sure all sensors are clean, free of debris and in good working condition.
-Periodically clean the solar panels that power the battery with a soft, clean, damp cloth.
+Periodically clean the solar panels that power the battery with an alcohol wipe, but if none are available a soft, clean, damp cloth.
 Inspect mounting brackets, poles, posts, etc. to make certain they are stable, vertical and sound and the instrument is securely fastened.
 Jostling during strong winds can affect radio transmission of data.

 Protect weather instruments, sensors and cables from pruning, spraying and harvesting activities that may damage the sensors, cut cables, or cause weather stations to lean.

 These sensors are delicate instruments that should be periodically checked, according to the manufacturer's recommendations, to make certain they are accurate.
 Compare the readings of the weather station sensors with a calibrated thermometer or with another nearby weather station.
 During dewy mornings or rainy weather, low RH readings indicate a sensor malfunction.
 Contact the station manufacturer to replace bad or broken sensors.

 Precipitation (rain) gauges:

 Leaves, moss, algae and debris will cause clogging of the tipping bucket screen.
 The tipping bucket should be cleaned routinely (at least twice a year).
 The surrounding environment will affect how often it should be cleaned.
 For example, where weather stations are placed in an open area near an orchard, vineyard or woods, make sure that tipping bucket rain gauges are not subject to filling with leaf litter from adjacent areas.